oppia/oppia-web-developer-docs/Instructions-for-making-PR-passes.md

 * To give a human touch to the PR process.
 * To decrease the number of open PRs.

-As of this writing, Oppiabot has been in operation for about 2 years with the goal of automating most of the processes that used to be done by the former maintainers group on a weekly basis.
+As of this writing, Oppiabot has been in operation for about 2 years with the goal of automating most of the processes that used to be done by the former maintainer's group on a weekly basis.
 However, replacing a human with a bot resulted in decreased "warmth" in the review process and more PRs were being closed rather than being completed.
 After the dev workflow lead resumed the process of manually reviewing PRs, PRs were being completed faster, and fewer were closed.
 Therefore, the community should strive to have a human in the review process as much as possible.

 ### Purpose: